Transifex iOS SDK is a collection of tools for easily localizing iOS applications using Transifex Native.

 Sample applications

-You can find two sample applications that make use of the Transifex iOS SDK, in Swift and Objective-C.
+You can find two sample applications that use the Transifex iOS SDK in Swift and Objective-C.

 Video resources